How to Determine Price Per Square Foot by ZIP Code (and Why You Need to Know)

 Leveraging cost per square foot for negotiations

 Negotiations are an important part of the homebuying process because they can save you money on a house’s list price.
-For homes purchased in 2020, 56% were purchased below the asking price, which shows how effective negotiations can be.
+As of June 2024, 71% of properties sold either at or below list price, which shows how effective negotiating can be.

 If you want to use the average cost per square foot of homes in an area to help your negotiations, remember to only compare prices between comparable homes.
 It wouldn’t make sense to try and leverage the cost per square foot price of one home compared to another home that’s located in a different area.